Data schema

 Standard columns in on-disk formats

 For the most part, this maps directly to the columns you see above.
-An on-disk format should have a time column (unixtime, integer) plus whatever else is needed for that particular sensor, based on the above.
+An on-disk format should have a time column (unixtime, integer) and data columns as described above.